Lonnie Chavis

-Lonnie Chavis, Jr. (born November 23, 2007) is an American actor and activist.
+Lonnie Chavis Jr. (born November 23, 2007) is an American teenage actor and activist.
 He is known for playing young Randall Pearson on NBC's drama, This Is Us.
 Chavis has been nominated for several awards and shared the win for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series with his This Is Us cast mates.
 In 2017, he starred in Showtime's short lived sitcom White Famous.
 In 2020, Chavis starred in his first feature film, The Water Man.

 Early life

-Chavis was born on November 23, 2007 in Downey, California.
+Chavis was born on November 23, 2007, in Downey, California.
 Chavis is the son of Najah and Lonnie Chavis.
 He has three younger brothers.
-In 2016, the 8-year-old Chavis was nearly kidnapped from outside his home in Long Beach, California while taking out the trash.
-Chavis was able to fight off his would-be captors and alert a neighbor who then escorted him back home to his mom, who had already called the police.
+In 2016, an 8-year-old Chavis made headlines when he was nearly abducted from outside his home in Long Beach, California while taking out the trash.
+He fought off his would-be captors and alerted his neighbor who escorted Chavis back home to his mom, who had contacted the police.
 As of 2017, Chavis was homeschooled.